 Drying out bread can help it absorb more liquid without the bread getting too mushy.
 However, if you use bread with more structure and a tougher crust (like sourdough or a baguette), you can skip the drying step.

 - Apple Cinnamon Roll Bake

 - 1 1/2 cups canned pumpkin purée

 - 5 large eggs

 - 12 cups 1-inch bread cubes (See Kelly’s Note)

 - Maple syrup, for serving

-Any variation of bread will work in this recipe, however I find that a crusty French baguette or loaf of sourdough yield the best texture and soak up the most custard.
+- Any variation of bread will work in this recipe, however, I find that a crusty French baguette or loaf of sourdough yield the best texture and soak up the most custard.
 (You could even try using croissants, though!)

 Recipe by Kelly Senyei of Just a Taste.
 Please do not reprint this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.